- Published: Thursday, May 05, 2016 04:56 PM

-State Senator Bill Haine (D-Alton) passed a measure through the Senate Executive Committee on Tuesday that would amend the Illinois Constitution to prevent revenues from the state’s road fund from being used for any purpose unrelated to transportation.
+State Senator Bill Haine (D-Alton) passed a measure out of the Senate today that would amend the Illinois Constitution to prevent revenues from the state’s road fund from being used for purposes unrelated to transportation.

-The measure passed the Senate Executive Committee on Tuesday and will now go to the Senate floor for consideration.
+The amendment was adopted by the Senate on Thursday and it now goes to the governor for consideration.